bettyriver/Blobby3D/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your machine for testing purposes.
+More specific instructions will be provided at a later date.
 If you have any trouble, feel free to contact Mathew Varidel at mathew.varidel@sydney.edu.au.

 ### Prerequisites